 Let us be honest with the public.
 Health insurers are making money hand over fist, but they are happy to make more.
 Pharma is making money hand over fist, Trump put his foot down, but the GOP has said nothing.

 We know employer coverage costs the most, but the GOP only wants to go after Medicaid, Medicare, ACA.
 They actually want to expand HSAs and tax breaks for businesses.
 They aren’t saving money, they are switching whose pockets money goes into (the term from this since the 80’s has been “trickle down”; likewise what they are doing to the ACA is called “starve the beast”).

 We know the GOP has been complicit in breaking the law, court case after court case, blocked provision after blocked provision… why is it again we are supposed to “trust them” on a “great plan”?

 What about the 20 million?
 If we are all on the dole, why are we so prejudice against some “takers” and not other “takers”?

 FINAL WORDS: Reagan never said “Government is the problem”, he said, “in this present crisis, government is not the solution to our problems, it is the problem”.
-The GOP has gone to the far-right of Reagan, they are deregulatory without a plan, and their Tea Party spirit has failed to impress or bring reason to the table.
-Ultimately we all care about the American people, so lets give them a plan that works.
+The GOP has gone to the far-right of Reagan on this issue, they are deregulatory without a plan at times when it comes to the ACA, and their Tea Party spirit has failed to impress or bring reason to the table when it comes to pushing back on Obama era polices.
+Ultimately we all care about the American people, so let’s give them a plan that works.
 Enough with the scapegoating, we are all in this together, we have no right excluding Americans.
 Especially not our working class when they get down on their luck and too sick to work, or likewise, when they have a family member who is too sick to work.
 Big government doesn’t need to be the solution, but we do need solutions.
 And since Congress is a specific entity in our tripartite system with specific powers, those solutions need to be passable legislation.